 Governance

-To work with the Chair of Trustees to ensure all regulatory requirements are fulfilled and that the organisational strategy is reviewed and refreshed by the Board of Trustees.
+To work with the Chair of Trustees to ensure all regulatory requirements (OSCR and Companies House records are fulfilled and up to date and that the organisational strategy is reviewed and refreshed by the Board of Trustees.

 To attend all Board and subcommittee meetings (currently Finance and Business Development/Digital Income).